HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## What does [HVCI option](https://learn.microsoft.com/en-us/powershell/module/configci/set-hvcioptions) set to Strict mean?
+## What Does [HVCI option](https://learn.microsoft.com/en-us/powershell/module/configci/set-hvcioptions) Set to Strict Mean?

 [HVCI](https://learn.microsoft.com/en-us/windows/security/hardware-security/enable-virtualization-based-protection-of-code-integrity) stands for [Hypervisor-protected Code Integrity](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/introduction-to-device-guard-virtualization-based-security-and-windows-defender-application-control) and it is a feature that uses virtualization-based security (VBS) to protect the Windows kernel from memory attacks.
 HVCI can be set to different options in a WDAC policy, such as Enabled, DebugMode, or Strict.
 Setting HVCI to Strict in a WDAC policy provides the highest level of protection for kernel mode code integrity, as it enforces these additional restrictions: